Nauta: History

+Even though Nauta has an indigenous origin, from its beginnings, it adhered to the spirit of the foundations of Spanish-style towns, as this was in accordance with the full political, administrative, and religious control of the Maynas Missions that still persisted at the time despite the establishment of the republican era.
+In 1832, the construction of the Main Church (now Ukamara Theater) began, making this infrastructure the first historical and religious monument in this part of the Amazon, thus promoting the significance that the newly founded town was acquiring.

+Having started with a few indigenous families and being one of the early pioneering settlements in the Loreto region, Nauta quickly began its development not only in terms of population but also in all its economic and social activities.
+This is due to its river connection with other populated centers existing at the time, situated not only along the Marañón River but also along the Amazon River and even with the Amazonian villages in Brazil.
+These connections increased the flow of small watercraft such as rafts, canoes, and even ships.

 Areas of interest

 Nauta is home to many unique features of nature.
 One example is the Sapi Sapi lagoon, where many exotic animals are found, such as the Yellow-spotted river turtle, the pirarucu fish, crocodiles, and the Arrau turtle.
 For those interested in seeing these animals up close, the option to take a boat around the lagoon is available.
 According to legend, there was once a mysterious mermaid that attracted locals with her clothing and natural beauty.

 Another attraction is the Playa del Amor, located on the outskirts of Nauta and surrounded by jungle.
 Another highlight is the Quebrada Gasparito, another natural area that can be accessed by canoe and is known to be a relaxing getaway spot.

-At the center of town is another attraction, the Plaza de Armas (see Plaza de Armas).
+At the center of town is another attraction, the Plaza de Armas.
 It is characterized by the diversity of mythical statues made up by local residents that represent the native culture of the area.
 The Iglesia de Nauta, which is now used as a local parish theater, can also be found in the plaza, along with a school and bronze bust both named after Manuel Pacaya.
 A few streets past the plaza is the local marketplace where local customers and merchants from all over come to exchange goods.

 Nauta is also the access point to the Pacaya-Samiria National Reserve.
 In order to enter the reserve, a permit must be purchased from the National Institute of Natural Resources (INRENA).
 Interested parties may enter by river through the community of 20 de febrero.
 Visitors will find that the Pacaya-Samiria National Reserve is one of the most biologically diverse places on the planet.